Compare for yourself — try free, unlimited video and image generation (ad-supported on the free tier) Create Free Now →

 The best part about using ZSky AI is that you do not have to choose one or the other.
 Both models are available on the same platform, running on the same dedicated RTX 5090 hardware.
 You can generate an image with FLUX, then immediately try the same prompt on SDXL to compare results.
 This side-by-side workflow is the fastest way to develop an intuition for each model's strengths.

 Ready to try both?
 Head over to ZSky AI and start generating for free.
-Free tier, no video watermarks, no queue.
+Free tier, 1080p videos with audio, instant generation for Pro and above.

 Try ZSky AI Free